workdojos/Dojos-Fresh-Hugo-Theme/content/castles/overview.md

 ---
-title: An Overview for XXs and the Y Industry
+title: An Overview for Castle Owners and the Castle  Industry
 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo